-Open Door Christian School requires that each student wear a school-approved blue logo collared shirt for every scheduled Chapel and special designated events purchased by parents through our provider.
+Open Door Christian School requires that each student wear a school-approved navy logo collared shirt and khaki bottom (skirt, pants, shorts) or school approved plaid for girls for every scheduled Chapel and special designated events.
+All uniform requirements can be purchased by parents through our provider, www.lonestarteamgear.com.
 The concept of modesty is based on a very biblical notion: that God looks NOT on the outside but the inside of a person.